Microsoft Corporate Logo Guidelines

 - The logo must appear only in a horizontal position.

-- The logo must stand alone and may not be combined with any other object, including but not limited to other logos,
+The logo must stand alone and may not be combined with any other object, including but not limited to other logos, words,

-words, graphics, photos, slogans, numbers, design features, or symbols.
-The logo must never be used to represent
+graphics, photos, slogans, numbers, design features, or symbols.
+The logo must never be used to represent the word

-appear with any other symbol or icon, be contained within a box, circle, or other shape, or be combined with any
+with any other symbol or icon, be contained within a box, circle, or other shape, or be combined with any other name,

 Microsoft reserves the right in its sole discretion to terminate or modify permission to display the logo, and may request that third parties modify or delete any use of the logo that, in Microsoft's sole judgment, does not comply with these guidelines or might otherwise impair Microsoft's rights in the logo.
 Microsoft further reserves the right to object to unfair uses or misuses of its trademarks or other violations of applicable law.